Digitale-Gardermoen/cleanup-addserver/README.md

 After this the first API call will be made to add the server to the serverlist.
 Be sure that the port used for the api is open between the server and the API.

-The last part is creating the scheduled task for the cleanup script.
+Then it will create the scheduled task for the cleanup script.
 The task is setup with these defaults:

 - ExecutionPolicy Bypass (when running script).
 - Trigger Daily at 01:00.